victor-mira/chess-engine/README.md

-# Bell-Chess-Engine
+Chess Engine in Java
- Chess engine implementation using UCI protocol and minMax algrithm
+Implementation using UCI protocol and minMax algrithm